ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 AO wanted to solve the issue of having data locked in different places so they wanted a [Single Customer View](https://en.wikipedia.org/wiki/Single_customer_view/){:target="_blank" rel="noopener noreferrer"}.
-The idea was to get data from all places like legacy databases and queues about customer data and phone calls with customer care till the parcels moving through the warehouse and up until the doorstep.
+The idea was to get data from all places in process.
+Like data from legacy databases and queues with customer phone call info.
+And data from the parcels moving through the warehouse up onto the doorstep.
 They wanted to get the data while it's hot, not in hourly or daily (or worse...) batches.
 They decided to use MongoDB for the materialised view of all different data streams and Atlas to be able to focus on the application and not the db administration.